Characterisation of Log-Convex Decay in Non-Selfadjoint Dynamics: Discussion and Main Results

-Moreover, as \eqref{h'-ineq} entails that $h$ cannot be constant in any subinterval of the positive real axis, $h$ is a strictly convex function, according to Lemma~\ref{logcon-lem} and the log-convexity.
-Hence $h''(t)\ge0$ for $t>0$, so $h'(t)$ is monotone increasing on $\,]0,\infty[\,$.
-Consequently $\lim_{t\to 0^+ }h'(t)=\inf_{t>0} h'$ exists in $[-\infty,0]$, cf.\ \eqref{h'-ineq}, and from \eqref{h'-ineq}, \eqref{h't'-id} it is then seen that $h(t)$ is (extended) differentiable from the right at $t=0$ with
+Consequently $h(t)=|e^{-tA}u_0|$ is strictly decreasing on $[0,\infty[\,$ (hence has $h'(t)<0$ for $t>0$).
+Therefore $h$ attains a unique global maximum at $t=0$.
+Moreover, as $h$ cannot be constant in any subinterval, $h$ is a strictly convex function on $[0,\infty[\,$, according to Lemma~\ref{logcon-lem} and the log-convexity.